Posted: 11/19/20 | November 19th, 2020

 Days 1-3: Vancouver, BC

-Kick off your adventure in Vancouver, one of my favorite Canadian cities.
+Pick up a rental car (or RV) and kick off your adventure in Vancouver, one of my favorite Canadian cities.
 It’s tucked between the ocean and the mountains, making it a paradise for anyone who loves the outdoors.

 It’s also the third-largest city in Canada, so there’s plenty to see and do while you’re here.
 There’s an amazing foodie scene here too.